 It’s a story of 2 brothers fighting over a toy.
 The boy gets angry easily because he then bites his friend and then sits on a thinking chair – where his thoughts revolve like “Alwadud the loving one.
 Puts us right when we go wrong.
 Al-Wadud, we both pray.
 Fill our hearts with love today”.
 It’s the boy’s journey from anger to love.
 I loved the diverse characters as it’s so hard to find in any form of media nowadays.
 It could easily be an actual print book.

 23) AlQaswa – the special camel

-Al-Qaswa was the camel that Prophet (saw) often mounted – in Hajj, while traveling to Makkah, when he came to Medina etc. The story of Qaswa starts with a tiny intro of hijrah (which marks the beginning of Islamic calendar) – how Qaswa carried Prophet (saw) across a desert from Makkah to Medina.
-Then the story of how she chose a resting place for Prophet (saw) in Medina and how she accompanied Prophet (saw) in his 1st and last pilgrimage unfolds one by one.
+Al-Qaswa was the camel that Prophet (saw) often mounted – in Hajj while traveling to Makkah when he came to Medina, etc. The story of Qaswa starts with a tiny intro of hijrah (which marks the beginning of the Islamic calendar) – how Qaswa carried the Prophet (ﷺ) across a desert from Makkah to Medina.
+Then the story of how she chose a resting place for the Prophet (saw) in Medina and how she accompanied the Prophet (saw) in his 1st and last pilgrimage unfolds one by one.

 24) Arabic letters (alif to khaa)